sroehling/FutureBudget/Retirement Simulator/AppStoreInfo.md

 • Fix a bug related to setting inputs' dates in alternate scenarios (e.g., expense stop dates).
 • More frequently save budget information.
 • Update documentation of third party software libraries.

+### Version 1.1

+Improve performance and responsiveness by generating forecast results in the background.